 - 51. As a separate and affirmative defense, defendants allege that these answering defendants have absolute immunity and are immune from suit and/or liability for Vogel's actions as the prosecutor of the underlying criminal action against plaintiff. - 52.
 As a second affirmative defense, defendants allege that these answering defendants have qualified immunity and are immune from suit and/or liability for Vogel's actions because those actions were performed in the discharge of his official duties, which were discretionary in nature, performed in good faith and in the belief that they were necessary to discharge his official duties. - 53.
+As a third affirmative defense, defendants allege that these answering defendants have sovereign immunity under the Eleventh Amendment of the U.S. Constitution and are immune from suit and/or liability for Vogel's actions as the prosecutor acting on behalf of and as an arm of the State of Wisconsin with regard to his actions at issue in this lawsuit.

-As a third affirmative defense, defendants allege that plaintiff has failed to join indispensable parties. - 54.
-As a fourth affirmative defense, defendants allege that plaintiff's claims are barred by the doctrine of issue preclusion. - 55.
+- 54. As a fourth affirmative defense, defendants allege that plaintiff's claims are barred by the doctrine of issue preclusion. - 55.
 As a fifth affirmative defense, defendants allege that the complaint fails to state a claim upon which relief may be granted against these answering defendants. - 56.
-As a sixth affirmative defense, defendants allege that in the event all punitive damages are not preempted and barred by constitutional, statutory and/or regulatory laws of the

-United States, in that event defendants reserve all defenses against an award which indicates the influence of passion or prejudice or is otherwise excessive as protected by the Constitution, statutes and case law of the State of Wisconsin as well as all defenses against an award that is grossly excessive in violation of the due process clause and other guarantees afforded by the Constitutions and Amendments to the Constitutions of the United States and State of Wisconsin.

-- 57. As a seventh affirmative defense, defendants allege that, to the extent plaintiff asserts claims on any grounds based on state law, the claims are barred for failure to satisfy the requirements of § 893.80(1), Wis.
+As a sixth affirmative defense, defendants allege that in the event all punitive damages are not preempted and barred by constitutional, statutory and/or regulatory laws of the United States, in that event defendants reserve all defenses against an award which indicates the influence of passion or prejudice or is otherwise excessive as protected by the Constitution, statutes and case law of the State of Wisconsin as well as all defenses against an award that is grossly excessive in violation of the due process clause and other guarantees afforded by the Constitutions and Amendments to the Constitutions of the United States and State of Wisconsin. - 57.
+As a seventh affirmative defense, defendants allege that, to the extent plaintiff asserts claims on any grounds based on state law, the claims are barred for failure to satisfy the requirements of § 893.80(1), Wis.
 Stats. - 58.
 As an eighth affirmative defense, defendants allege that, to the extent plaintiff asserts claims on any grounds based on state law, the amount of recovery by plaintiff for any damages or injuries may not exceed \$50,000.00 and no punitive damages are recoverable, as provided by \$893.80(3), Wis.
 Stats. - 59.
 As a ninth affirmative defense, defendants allege that plaintiff's alleged injuries or damages were caused, in whole or in part, by persons other than the answering defendants. - 60.
 As a tenth affirmative defense, defendants allege that the prosecution and conviction of Steven Avery were not the product of intentional, irrational, and arbitrary differential treatment, but rather were rationally based on facts developed and/or considered by defendant Vogel following the attack of P.B., in the exercise of his prosecutorial discretion, including but not limited to (a) P.B.'s description of her assailant, the composite sketch drawn within hours of the attack, and her identification of Avery as the assailant, (b) Avery's prior criminal record, which included felony conviction for two counts of burglary, a conviction for cruelty to animals, and charges pending as of July 1985 for reckless endangerment arising from an incident that occurred in January 1985 involving a female victim, for which Avery was sentenced in separate proceedings to six years imprisonment, (c) Avery's own incriminating statements at the time of and shortly after his arrest, and (d) physical evidence that corroborated the accusations against Avery.